The Last Desert is a 250-kilometer multi-stage footrace on the Antarctic Peninsula.

 Weather and time permitting, we will visit this location to see the museum.

-The Last Desert 2018 is the eighth edition of the event and takes place from 23 November to the 3 December 2018.
+The Last Desert 2018 is the eighth edition of the race and takes place from 23 November to the 3 December 2018.

-All competitors for The Last Desert must qualify for the event by having successfully completed at least two of the other 4 Deserts - the Gobi March (China), the Atacama Crossing (Chile) and /or the Sahara Race (Namibia).
+All competitors for The Last Desert must qualify for the race by having successfully completed at least two of the other 4 Deserts - the Gobi March (China / Mongolia), the Atacama Crossing (Chile) and /or the Sahara Race (Egypt / Namibia).

-Competitors will board an expedition ship to sail across the Drake Passage – the expedition ship will be their base for the duration of the event.
+Competitors will board an expedition ship to sail across the Drake Passage – the expedition ship will be their base for the duration of the race.

 South Shetland Islands, Wiencke Island, Port Lockroy, Petermann Island, Paradise Bay, Neko Harbour, Aitcho Island, Cuverville Island and Dorian Bay are just some of the locations where stages of The Last Desert could take place.

 Temperatures on the course could reach as low as -20°C / -4°F.

 More than 80% of those competing in The Last Desert will join the 4 Deserts Club when they cross the final finish line.

 Approximately twenty competitors will complete the 4 Deserts Grand Slam (a competition to complete all 4 Deserts in one calendar year), concluding at The Last Desert 2018.
-In total, only 66 individuals have achieved a 4 Deserts Grand Slam title.
+In total, only 66 individuals have achieved a 4 Deserts Grand Slam title so far

 NBC Sports produced a film of The Last Desert (Antarctica) 2007, MBC filmed The Last Desert (Antarctica) 2008 and TransWorld Sport filmed The Last Desert (Antarctica) 2010.

 The Last Desert is a 250-kilometer multi-stage footrace on the Antarctic Peninsula.

 The Last Desert is part of the 4 Deserts Race Series, a unique worldwide endurance series.
 It is the only multi-stage race in Antarctica.